nquintanaparrilla/BRIDGe2023/README.md

           status.append("I")
 ```

 3. Untranslated regions (UTRs): When a read is not found within a gene but it is relatively close to the gene start (5'UTR) or to the gene end (3'UTR).
 For this project, the cuttoff point for the 5'UTR is 1000 bases long and the 3'UTR should be 3.6 times larger than the 5'UTR.
-However, I didn't specify the 3'UTR to have a cuttoff point because it is much less annotated than the 5'UTR.
+However, I didn't specify the 3'UTR to have a cuttoff point because it is much less annotated than the 5'UTR (He, Soneson & Patro, 2023).

 <p align="center">
   <img src="utr.jpg" alt="Image Alt Text" width="400">